iliaamiri/a-web-bot-for-booking-the-closest-possible-appointment-on-ICBC-Driver-Licensing/README.md

 1. Rename the config-sample.js to config.js
 2. Replace your ICBC credentials with the placeholders, and for automating the whole process, setup your email's IMAP protocol and replace the placeholders with your creds in config.js as well.
-3. Give the right port number and server ip of the Selenium server in config.js (if it's on your localhost, just leave it as is).
   ❗**Don't forget to keep that `config.js` file safe from any accesses**❗

 4. Change the logic to your favour